 - The initial investment is estimated to be about $250 to $500 and for some people, this could be a big upfront cost.
 Plus, you’d only get to work after completing a certification so there’s a bit of a waiting period before you can actually make any money through the system.

 - One thing I found lacking is that searching for a reputable IBO isn’t easy.
 The list provided by Arise lead me to mostly outdated business websites that don’t offer much helpful information.
 It makes me wonder if they are still operational or not.
-There were only a handful that looks professional, yet I am pretty sure there are other call centers out there who are using the Arise platform.
+There was only a handful that looks professional, yet I am pretty sure there are other call centers out there who are using the Arise platform.